-Another paper (Ramaswamy et al 2026) showing that generative large language models cannot be reliably used as tools for medical decision making, in alignment with the theoretical arguments in my paper, linked below.
-In my paper, though, I suggest that this is not just a case-by-case thing, but a fundamental structural characteristic of generative LLMs, and further that it is closely related to the problems that are solved in evidence based medicine.
-For this reason, I urge medical researchers to not be distracted by generative models, and to continue to focus on clinical trials, prediction modeling, etc.
+Another paper (Ramaswamy et al 2026) questioning whether generative large language models can reliably be used as tools for medical decision making, in alignment with the theoretical arguments made in my paper.
+I further suggest that this is not just a case-by-case phenomenon; it’s a fundamental structural characteristic of generative LLMs, and the barriers to using a generative model for decision making are closely related to the problems that are solved in evidence based medicine.
+For this reason, I urge medical researchers who are currently focusing on problems in evidence-based medicine (trials, prediction modeling, etc) to continue their research.
+This is not to say that generative models are not useful in medicine.
+As I argue here, it is just a matter of using them for the correct tasks.

 References